dbos-inc/dbos-demo-apps/e-commerce/README.md

 Additionally, you need to configure the schemas for those databases via the `npm run db:setup` command in each of the backend package folders.
 Both shop and payment use [knex.js](https://knexjs.org/) as a database access library to manage migrations and seed data.

-### Run the Demo
+### Run the Demo (locally)

-Each of the four parts of the demo must run in its own terminal window.
+Each of the three parts of the demo must run in its own terminal window.
 For each setup, each package has a single npm command that is used to build and launch the package.

 * For payment-backend and shop-backend, run `npm run build` and `npx dbos-sdk start` to build and launch the app, respectively.
 * For shop-frontend, run `npm run dev` to launch the app.
-* To run with a backend in the cloud, export NEXT_PUBLIC_SHOP_BACKEND=<url to shop backend>.

-* for payment-frontend, run `npm run start` to build and launch the app.
-* To run with a backend in the cloud set export PLAID_BACKEND=<url to cloud backend>.

-* for cloud update the urls in dbos-config.yaml to point to cloud.

 > If you are using VSCode, there are launch configurations for each individual package in the demo.
 > Additionally, there are compound configurations for launching the front and backend of shop or payment.
-> as well as a compound configuration for launching all four packages in the E-Commerce demo.
+> as well as a compound configuration for launching all three packages in the E-Commerce demo.

 ## Demo Walkthrough

-Once all four processes are running, navigate to http://localhost:3000.
+Once all three processes are running, navigate to http://localhost:3000.
-You will be presented with a simple web shop for purchasing extremely high quality writing utensils.
+You will be presented with a simple web shop for purchasing extremely high-quality writing utensils.

 Before adding a writing utensil to your cart, you must first create an account and login.
 Press the "Login" button in the navigation bar to register a username and password.